alevikpes/telegram-parser/README.md

 At the moment it can:
 - get all the groups, where the user is subscribed
 - get a list of users of some of those groups.
-- send send message to all users from Database
+- send message to all users from Database

 This script cannot get the users of any group due to some kind of restrictions, which the group admins